Holyraphael/Networkwalks-internship-project-1/Week 2 Tasks/Network Scanning with ZENMAP/README.md

 ## 💡 Key Takeaways

-This exercise provided practical experience with **network reconnaissance and host discovery**.
+This exercise provided practical experience with **network discovery and topology visualization using Zenmap**.

 I learned how to:

-* Identify active hosts within a subnet.
+* Perform host discovery against a subnet.
-* Use Nmap's `-sn` option for host discovery.
+* Use Nmap's `-sn` option to identify live hosts.
-* Interpret basic Nmap results.
+* Interpret Zenmap scan results.
+* Visualize discovered hosts using the Topology feature.
-* Use Zenmap to visualize network topology.
+* Use the topology legend to understand network indicators.
-* Document reconnaissance findings professionally.
+* Save and document the resulting network visualization.

 ---